Five Steps to an Organic Lawn- Gardening Expert and Host of Growing a Greener World®

 For most yards, that can quickly exhaust your homemade compost supply and likely an impractical option for buying bagged compost.
 Instead, find a reputable bulk supplier that offers “STA compost.”
 This designation represents the Seal of Testing Assurance, which is issued by the US Composting Council.* Products carrying the STA designation have been analyzed for ten important criteria of quality compost.

-Milorganite: When it comes to bagged fertilizer, this is my go-to, especially for lawns.
-It’s an organic, non-burning, slow-release nitrogen feeder with iron.
+When it comes to bagged fertilizer, this is my go-to, especially for lawns.
+It’s derived from organic sources,, non-burning, slow-release nitrogen feeder with iron.
 Milorganite works well at building a healthy lawn with good green color and improves soil health, too.
 It features excellent consistency of its ingredients, is readily available, and is easy to apply with a rotary or drop spreader.

 Use the techniques listed above, and you’ll end up with a lush, green lawn- yes, one that requires periodic mowing, but not too much.
 In an organic lawn maintenance routine, you allow your grass to grow to the upper height of its preferred range.
 This will result in more vigorous turf with deeper roots and fewer weeds, as taller blades will shade and out-compete weeds vying for the same space.